The Bankrate promise

 - Balance transfer credit cards, home equity loans and home equity lines of credit (HELOCs) are ways to consolidate that may be less expensive in some cases.

 - Debt settlement and bankruptcy are costly options both in terms of money and financial health, and should be carefully researched.

-Debt consolidation loans are personal loans used to merge high-interest debts such as credit cards, payday loans or other bills into a brand-new fixed-rate loan.
+Debt consolidation loans are personal loans used to merge high-interest debts such as credit cards, payday loans or other bills into a brand new fixed-rate loan.
 After you receive the funds from this loan, they are used to pay off your other debts.
-If you pay back the loan on time, secure a lower interest rate and don’t take on any additional debt you can’t handle, you may be able to pay off your debt faster and save a ton of money on interest.

-However, although using these loans is a good way to consolidate payments and hopefully lower the interest rate on your debt, there are several debt consolidation loan alternatives for people who may not qualify for a debt consolidation loan or those looking for rock-bottom interest rates.
+But debt consolidation loans aren’t for everyone.
+There are several debt consolidation loan alternatives for people who may not qualify for a debt consolidation loan or those looking for rock-bottom interest rates.

 Debt consolidation loan alternatives